Just Us!

 The roastery is now located in Grand-Pre.
-Fair Trade remains the main focus of the business.
+Fair trade remains the main focus of the business.
 Just Us! has extended its product line to include chocolate, teas, and sugar and expanded operations to include a fair trade chocolate factory in Grand Pré, Nova Scotia.
-Just Us! has two cafes in Wolfville, Nova Scotia and Grand-Pré, Nova Scotia and wholesales to countless cafes, restaurants, and grocery stores across Atlantic Canada.
+Just Us! has two cafés in Wolfville, Nova Scotia and Grand-Pré, Nova Scotia and wholesales to many cafés, restaurants, and grocery stores across Atlantic Canada.
 They also sell their products on their online store.

+Just Us! also has a partner program, through which it shares resources to assist other local businesses in areas such as creating a co-op or opening a café.

+Co-operative

+In order for a worker to become a member of the Just Us! cooperative, they must be employed at Just Us! for at least two years and invest $2000 into the business.

+Products

+Just Us! sells a wide variety of products, including whole and ground coffee beans, instant coffee, green coffee beans, syrups, coffee brewing equipment, tea, chocolate, and sugar.

+Media attention

 Canada 150, Mi'kmaki 13000

 Just Us! has also gained international attention for its statement made through its road sign and posted on social media stating, "Canada 150, Mi'kmaki 13000".
 The sign was made as an effort to bring attention to the struggles of Indigenous peoples living in Canada during the widespread celebrations of Canada's 150th birthday.

+Coffee bag recycling

+Just Us! states that they are also currently working on a coffee bag recycling program in order to properly and most efficiently recycle their plastic-based bags.
+Customers can return their bags to the company's locations in Wolfville and Grand Pré.
+Their current coffee bags contain two layers of plastic and a layer of aluminium, making it difficult for them to be recycled in a traditional way.
+Until Just Us! is able to confirm the best destination for these bags, they remain in a storage location.

+General manager Joey Pitoello believes that the government should provide more leadership on complex recycling in cases such as these.

+Certifications

+Just Us! has obtained a number of certifications for their ethical and sustainability standards.
+They are the first member to have joined the Small Producers Program (SPP) in 2011.
+The SPP program is the only Fair Trade program in the world that is entirely owned by small producers.
+Just Us! is Fairtrade-certified by Fairtrade Canada, and listed on Fair World Project’s website as a mission-driven brand.